-Currently, the Company's product pipeline includes three ASIT+TM product candidates targeting the respiratory allergies with the highest prevalence:
+Currently, the Company's product pipeline includes ASIT+TM product candidates targeting the respiratory allergies with the highest prevalence and develops in an early preclinical stage product candidates targeting the food allergies with the highest prevalence (peanut, egg white and cow milk):

-- gp-ASIT+TM for the treatment of grass pollen allergy administered by subcutaneous injections; and - hdm-ASIT+TM for the treatment of house dust mite allergy administered by subcutaneous injections.

-• rag-ASIT+TM for the treatment of ragweed pollen allergy administered by subcutaneous injections.
+- gp-ASIT+TM for the treatment of grass pollen allergy administered by subcutaneous injections; and - hdm-ASIT+TM for the treatment of house dust mite allergy administered by subcutaneous injections. - food-ASIT+TM for the treatment of peanut, cow's milk and egg white allergies.